Parents & Guardians

 How to Help

-- Comparing costs allows students to choose a financially feasible program and helps students and parents accurately assess what a program will cost, utilize current resources, apply for scholarships and other sources of aid.
-Here is a worksheet that helps a student compare the costs of a study abroad program and a semester at OSU.
+Comparing costs allows students to choose a financially feasible program and helps students and parents accurately assess what a program will cost, utilize current resources, apply for scholarships and other sources of aid.

 Studying abroad can be transformative.
-In most cases, parents will notice more self-reliance and maturity.
-Sometime, especially when a student has studied abroad for a semester of longer, returning home can be unsettling.
-Encourage your student to use study abroad to benefit their future job hunt, as well as to tell stories, show photos and engage with other study abroad alumni who can share the enthusiasm of that experience.
-Check out these re-entry resources provided to your students.
+Sometimes, especially when a student has studied abroad for a semester or longer, returning home can be unsettling.
+Learn how to encourage your student to use study abroad to benefit their future.